 While Archdeacon, he was elected a Deputy to three General Conventions and was a member of the Executive Committee of the Standing Committee on Program, Budget and Finance.
 He has served on the national Executive Council of the Episcopal Church, the Board of Trustees of the General Theological Seminary, and was a consultant to the Calendar Committee of the Standing Commission on Liturgy and Music.

 Bishop Williams is presently Assisting Bishop in the Diocese of Ohio.
-He is the Episcopal Visitor to the Order of St. Benedict and a faculty member of CREDO.
+He served several years on the faculty of CREDO and was the Episcopal Visitor to the Order of St. Benedict.
 Following his retirement he was Interim Director of Ethnic Congregational Development on the staff of the Presiding Bishop He chaired the Editorial Committee of Lift Every Voice and Sing II, published in 1993.
 He also chaired the Justice, Peace and Integrity of Creation Committee of the Executive Council and the Committee on Human Sexuality of the 73rd General Convention.
 From 1995-2003 he served as Vice President of the House of Bishops.
-His memberships include the Episcopal Peace Fellowship, the Union of Black Episcopalians and the Rowfant Club of Cleveland.
+His memberships include the Episcopal Peace Fellowship and the Union of Black Episcopalians.

 In 1974 Bishop Williams was awarded a Master of Arts Degree from the University of Michigan and was honored in 1987 by the General Theological Seminary with the degree of Doctor of Divinity.
 Bishop Williams married the former Lynette Rhodes at Trinity Cathedral on July 27, 1985.